-At Trent, fostering a safe environment encompasses providing employees and business partners with the opportunity to voice concerns and grievances related to the workplace and business practices.
-Emphasizing on transparent communication, we have provided mechanisms for the stakeholders to raise their concerns and grievances.
+At Trent, fostering a safe environment encompasses providing stakeholders with the opportunity to voice concerns and grievances related to the workplace and business practices.
+Emphasizing transparent communication, we have provided channels and mechanisms for the stakeholders to raise their concerns and grievances.